-Are you a graduate student at UNC interested in sharing your experiences of applying to graduate school?
+Are you interested in sharing your experiences of applying to graduate school?
 Do you wish you had access to a knowledgeable resource during your own application process?
 If so, the Pre-Graduate Educational Advising Program (PGEAP) is your chance to share your valuable insights with undergraduate students interested in attending graduate school.
-As a volunteer you will gain unique advising, mentoring, and promotional experience that will enhance your professional development.
+As a volunteer you will gain unique advising, mentoring, and administrative experience that will enhance your professional development.

-We are open throughout the summer, but hours will be variable.
+We are open throughout the summer with a varying schedule that can be accessed on Handshake.
 See below for instructions on making an appointment.

 - How does graduate school differ from undergraduate education?